June 2017 Jerusalem attack

 On 16 June 2017, two Palestinian men opened fire on Israeli police officers in the Old City of Jerusalem, injuring four of them.
 An additional attacker stabbed a policewoman, she was critically injured, and later died in hospital.
 All three attackers were shot and killed by the Israeli authorities.

 The Islamic State of Iraq and the Levant has claimed responsibility for the attacks, but Palestinian militant organisations PFLP and Hamas rejected the claim, saying that the perpetrators were members of their groups.
 On 17 June, Israeli authorities said that the attack was under investigation and that there is no evidence yet for ISIL involvement.

-The attack was the third major terrorist attack in Jerusalem in 2017 after the 2017 Jerusalem Light Rail stabbing in which British tourist was stabbed to death, and the 2017 Jerusalem truck attack in which four Israeli soldiers were killed and 17 others wounded.
+The attack was the third major terrorist attack in Jerusalem in 2017 after the 2017 Jerusalem Light Rail stabbing in which a British tourist was stabbed to death, and the 2017 Jerusalem truck attack in which four Israeli soldiers were killed and 17 others wounded.

 Background

 Four soldiers were killed and 17 others injured in a truck ramming attack on 8 January 2017.
 Several stabbing and shooting attacks followed, but most attacks resulted only in injuries or the attackers being killed.
 On 6 April, three months after the truck attack, an Israeli soldier was killed in a car ramming attack, making it the second deadly attack in Jerusalem in 2017.

 The attack occurred as the daily Ramadan fast was ending, the month of Ramadan being a period of heightened alert for terrorist attacks, including expressed call by ISIL to attack western targets.